renfis/daleq/README.md

 How Daleq will help you
 -----------------------

 Daleq is a DSL, actually a family of some builders, which acts as a wrapper around [DbUnit](http://www.dbunit.org/).
-DbUnit is a great tool when it comes to scripting and automating to fill or assert on your database but it does a bad job to give you a tool to this nice and proper in unit tests.
+DbUnit is a great tool when it comes to batch scripting your database but it does a bad job to give you a tool to do this nicely and proper in unit tests.
 Daleq fills this gap.
+Instead of maintaining XML files which act like the content of your database you write that content directly in Java.
+Daleq is designed to benefit from code completion in your favorite IDE.
+What was a burden in times of clumsy XML will become a one liner with Daleq.

 Next Steps
 ----------